Nonconvergence of the Feynman-Dyson diagrammatic perturbation expansion of propagators: Feynman--Dyson diagrammatic perturbation expansion of propagator

 The eighth-order self-energy is less problematic in this regard, but it comes with new issues.
-It divides the frequency in consecutive brackets, which are now separated by singularities at the 2p1h, 2h1p, 3p2h, 3h2p, 4p3h, 4h3p, 5p4h, and 5h4p HF orbital energy differences.
-The $\bm{\Sigma}^{(8)}$ has sharp singularities at these frequencies, where it intersects the diagonal $\omega$ line.
-Therefore, although MBGF(8) has real satellite roots, they are no different from these bare HF orbital energy differences, accounting for virtually no correlation effects.
-Worse yet, the MBGF(8) roots are too many.
-For instance, there are several singularities of $\bm{\Sigma}^{(8)}$ and thus intersections with the diagonal $\omega$ line in the domain $-3.0\,E_{\text{h}} < \omega < -2.5\,E_{\text{h}}$, where there are no exact IPs.
-These are spurious roots with near zero residues.
-The reason why such spurious roots occur in perturbation theory is easily understood.
-A ($2n+1$)th-order self-energy expression has denominator factors of the $n$p($n-1$)h and $n$h($n-1$)p HF energy differences, irrespective of the number of electrons in the molecule.
-As the order $n$ is raised, the self-energy has exponentially many singularities, brackets, and satellite roots, whose number quickly exceeds the total number of IPs and EAs of FCI.

-Figure \ref{fig:BH_HOMOGreen89}, plotting the eighth- and ninth-order bold-line Green's functions, reiterates the above observations.
-The odd-order Green's function $\bm{G}^{\text{Dyson}(9)}$ shows much fewer poles, often displaying only undulations where the even-order Green's function $\bm{G}^{\text{Dyson}(8)}$ has poles.
-The fact that the perturbation approximation displays such an abrupt, qualitative change from one order to the next already signals a fundamental failure.
-Furthermore, the poles of $\bm{G}^{\text{Dyson}(8)}$ are seen at completely different frequencies from the exact poles.
-This is in striking contrast with other molecular applications of perturbation theory where the eighth order is usually an overkill, yielding near-FCI results.
-For all of these reasons, it is concluded that MBGF($n$) is fundamentally not convergent for most of the satellite roots.
+Its brackets are separated by the 2p1h, 2h1p, 3p2h, 3h2p, 4p3h, 4h3p, 5p4h, and 5h4p HF orbital energy differences.
+The even-order $\bm{\Sigma}^{(8)}$ is technically monotonically decreasing within each bracket, but it decreases so sharply in many brackets that it consists of near vertical lines, where it intersects the $\omega$ line, as seen in Figs.\ \ref{fig:BH_HOMOself89} and \ref{fig:BH_ALLself8}.
+Therefore, although MBGF(8) has real roots, most of them are phantom poles with zero residues, occurring somewhere near the midpoint of each bracket.

+Consequently, the distribution of the roots of the eighth-order inverse Dyson equation (the intersections of $\bm{\epsilon} + \bm{\Sigma}^{(8)}$ with the $\omega$ line in Fig.\ \ref{fig:BH_ALLself8}) matches more closely the mere HF orbital energy differences (the green diamond plots in the same figure) than the exact roots (the red circles).
+Even though these MBGF(8) roots are not equal to the HF orbital energy differences, they are confined within brackets demarcated by these differences, which form dense manifolds, and tend to agree with them.
+These satellite roots therefore include little to no electron-correlation effects, not to mention that most of them hardly exist physically because their residues are zero.

+These are disheartening results considering that the eighth- or ninth-order perturbation approximations are usually numerically exact in most other physics cases \cite{laidig,hirata_cc}.

+Our numerical tests for other molecules (not shown) have indicated that an odd-order self-energy can generally be concave, convex, or even monotonically {\it increasing} within a bracket.
+Therefore, an odd-order inverse Dyson equation can have real roots (sometimes more than one in a bracket), but the corresponding residues may fall outside the valid range of zero to one.